1 Follow after charity, and desire spiritual gifts, but rather that you may prophesy.

 18 I thank my God, I speak with languages more than you all:

-19 Yet in the church I had rather speak five utterances with my understanding, that by my voice I might teach others also, than ten thousand words in an unknown tongue.
+19 Yet in the Church I had rather speak five utterances with my mind, so that, by my voice, I might teach others also, than ten thousand words in an unknown tongue.

 20 Brothers, don’t be children in understanding: however that may be, in malice be children but in understanding be mature.